Konstruktionist/fish/README.md

 functions for the shell's own use.

    * **fish_command_timer**
    Time stamp & command execution time at the right hand side of the terminal.
+   Copied from [jichu4n][jichu4n] and slightly adapted

    * **fish_greeting**
    Display a short message at login.